Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 Lumbar Spinal Stenosis Treatment Oakville

 As we age, so do our spines.
-Low back spinal stenosis is one of the most common causes of lower back pain in individuals over 60.
+Lumbar spinal stenosis is one of the most common causes of lumbar spine pain in individuals over 60.
 Our Oakville chiropractors see it frequently in our clinic.
 This condition occurs due to degenerative changes in the spine, leading to the narrowing of key canals—either the central canal, where the spinal cord is located, or the lateral canals, where nerves exit the spine.

-Our Oakville chiropractic team specializes in treating lumbar spinal stenosis and a wide range of lower back conditions.
+Our Oakville chiropractic team specializes in treating lumbar spinal stenosis and a wide range of lower spine conditions.
 We recommend a comprehensive approach, including targeted exercises (found on this page) and hands-on chiropractic care to help manage pain, improve mobility, and slow the progression of stenosis-related issues.
-Dr. Steve has developed an extensive shockwave therapy program for low back spinal stenosis.
+Dr. Steve has developed an extensive shockwave therapy program for lumbar spinal stenosis.

 Download PDF of Spinal Stenosis Exercises